ministryofjustice/prisoner-content-hub/README.md

 This repo contains two directories.

-    moj-be/ - Backend CMS based on Drupal moj-fe/ - Frontend based on Laravel
+    moj-be/ - Backend CMS based on Drupal moj-node/ - Frontend based on Node

 Together these make the Digital Hub for prisons service.